-We were thrilled to have Plymouth University’s leading staff, professors and researchers back at the show in June 2017, delivering their insight and knowledge in workshop sessions over the two days.
+We were thrilled to have University of Plymouth leading staff, professors and researchers back at the show in June 2018, delivering their insight and knowledge in workshop sessions over the two days.

 Professional Development CPD Café

-Plymouth University’s vaunted School of Health Professions offers a unique, inter-disciplinary learning environment for health and care-related professions.
+University of Plymouth vaunted School of Health Professions offers a unique, inter-disciplinary learning environment for health and care-related professions.
 Come and join their eminent professionals as they deliver their expert knowledge on a variety of issues in neurological illness and rehabilitation

 Launched in 2013, the School of Health Professions provides something for everyone interested in health and care–related professions through its range of contemporary MSc courses for professionals who wish to advance their health and social care practice.

 Students benefit from the school’s fantastic facilities, which include skills and research laboratories, and also research-informed teaching, stimulating practice placements, and teaching delivered by professionally registered academic staff.

 Find out more here.